On the symplectic cohomology of log Calabi-Yau surfaces: Coefficients in a positive cone and degeneration to the vertex

 Along the torus $\pi^{-1}(s_i)$, the planes of the contact structure $\xi$ are transverse to the fiber of $r|_V$, since this fiber is the Reeb orbit.
 Furthermore, under the projection $r|_V$, the orientation of $\xi$ agrees with the complex orientation of $A \subset D_i$ (recall that the orientation of $\Sigma \times \R$, which agrees with the orientation of $N(D)$, is given by taking, in order, the vector pointing radially \emph{towards} $D$, the angular vector winding \emph{negatively} around $D$, and the contact plane $\xi$).
 Therefore, adjusting $\epsilon$ if necessary, we may guarantee that at every point of $V$, the projection $r|_V$ maps the contact plane $\xi$ onto the tangent space of $D_i$ isomorphically preserving orientation.

 Consider the map $r \circ u : T \to D$, mapping the open set $(r\circ u)^{-1}(A)$ to $A$.
 Combining the previous paragraph with Proposition \ref{prop:positivity-contact-target}, we find that, at any point in the domain mapping to the circle $r(\pi^{-1}(s_i))$, the rank of $r \circ u$ is either zero or two (the characteristic rank dichotomy for holomorphic maps between Riemann surfaces).
 This is because the differential of the map $r$ factors through the projection $\pi_\xi : T\Sigma \to \xi$, and $\pi_\xi \circ du$ has rank either zero or two.
-We claim that there is in fact a regular value on the circle $r(\pi^{-1}(s_i))$.
+We claim that $r\circ u$ has a regular value sitting on the circle $r(\pi^{-1}(s_i))$.
 To see why this is so, consider the further projection $\sigma$ mapping the annulus $A$ to the core circle $r(\pi^{-1}(s_i))$.
-By Sard's Theorem, the composite $\sigma \circ (r \circ u)$ must have a regular value $p$, where the rank at any point in the preimage is one.
+By Sard's Theorem, the composite $\sigma \circ (r \circ u)$ must have a dense set of regular values, where the rank at any point in the preimage is one.
+Let $p$ be one such regular value; we may assume that $p$ is disjoint from any of the capping disks used in the construction of $\phi(u)$, for if a capping disk intersects $\pi^{-1}(s_{i})$, it means that the corresponding Reeb orbit lies in that torus, and in that case the capping disk maps to a single point under $r$.
 This same value $p$ is regular for $(r \circ u)$, for if not, there would be a point in the domain where the rank of $(r \circ u)$ is less than two, hence zero by the dichotomy, and hence $\sigma \circ (r \circ u)$ would also have rank zero at $p$.
 The degree of the map $(r \circ u)$ is non-negative at $p$, because the maps $\pi_\xi \circ du : TT \to \xi$ and $dr : \xi \to TD_i$ are orientation preserving.

 The coefficient of $[D_i]$ in the homology class $C$ is equal to the degree at the regular value $p$.
-One way to see this is to use Poincar\'{e}--Lefschetz duality in $N(D)$ and intersect with the disk $r^{-1}(p)$ \end{proof}
+One way to see this is to use Poincar\'{e}--Lefschetz duality in $N(D)$ and intersect with the disk $r^{-1}(p)$. \end{proof}